The Full Moon In Capricorn Will Make You Take Action Now

 The buck moon in the earth sign Capricorn rises on July 3 2023, at 7:39 a.m.
-EST. It is the first in a series of four full supermoons that are happening this year (the other three supermoons occur on August 1, August 31, and September 29), which means that the moon is in closer proximity to earth, making it appear bigger and more vibrant than it is during other full moons.
+EST. It is the first in a series of four full supermoons that are happening this year (the other three supermoons occur on August 1, August 31, and September 29), which means that the moon is in closer proximity to Earth, making it appear bigger and more vibrant than it is during other full moons.
 When the moon is perigee (a term used to describe the moon’s tight orbit to the earth), emotions run deeper, secrets are known, the truth is revealed, and our intuition is strengthened.

 Advertisement